 The bill H. 4169 aims to amend various sections of the South Carolina Code of Laws concerning the regulation of dental hygienists.
-It introduces a new definition for "primary preventive care that is reversible," which includes specific preventive services that do not require radiographs and must be reimbursed by Medicaid.
-The bill expands the scope of practice for licensed dental hygienists, allowing them to perform additional services without supervision in various settings, including schools and public health facilities.
-It also mandates that dental hygienists practicing interdependently in public health settings be recognized as providers by Medicaid and other payers, enabling them to receive direct reimbursement.
+It introduces a new definition for "primary preventive care that is reversible," which includes specific preventive services that dental hygienists can perform.
+The bill expands the scope of practice for licensed dental hygienists, allowing them to provide certain services without supervision or under general supervision in various settings, including schools and public health facilities.
+Additionally, it mandates that dental hygienists practicing interdependently in public health settings be recognized as providers by Medicaid and other payers, enabling them to receive direct reimbursement.

-Additionally, the bill makes conforming changes to the supervision requirements for dental hygienists and removes certain oversight requirements for those providing education and reversible preventive care in specified settings.
-It clarifies that dental hygienists may provide oral hygiene instruction and counseling without prior authorization and outlines the conditions under which they can administer local infiltration anesthesia under general supervision.
-The bill emphasizes that it does not establish independent dental hygiene practice and maintains that only licensed dental hygienists may use the title and perform oral prophylaxis.
-The act will take effect upon approval by the Governor.
+Furthermore, the bill makes conforming changes to the supervision requirements for dental hygienists and removes certain oversight requirements for those providing education and reversible preventive care in specified settings.
+It clarifies that dental hygienists may perform a range of services, including applying topical fluoride and performing oral screenings, without prior authorization.
+The legislation emphasizes that while dental hygienists can operate under general supervision, they are not intended to establish independent dental hygiene practices.
+The bill will take effect upon approval by the Governor.

 Latest Version: 40-15-85, 40-15-80, 40-15-102, 40-15-110